product guideMar 16, 2026·13 min read

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Pipedrive Deal Handoff Brief reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Pipedrive Deal Handoff Brief reduces that to seconds per execution, with consistent output quality and zero CRM data entry.

 What This Blueprint Does